monarch-initiative/monarch-legacy/README.md

         ...
           node: '0.12.2',

-About Node Versioning: Node 4.x is the immediate successor to the 0.12.x version of NodeJS.
+*About Node Versioning*: Node 4.x is the immediate successor to the 0.12.x version of NodeJS.
 The version number jumped from 0.12.2 to 4.0.0 as a result of the NodeJS committee adjusting their version-numbering system recently.
 More information is in the [V4.0 Release Notes](https://nodejs.org/en/blog/release/v4.0.0/).

 We are currently holding at 0.12.2 and HapiJS 11.0.2 due to GCC version issues on some of our CentOS deployment nodes.
 When we are able to update these nodes to GCC 4.8, then we can update package.json to reflect Node 4.2.x and HapiJS 11.1.x, which are the current stable and supported versions of these packages.

+Currently, we have been successfully using the `nvm` tool to configure and manage our NodeJS environment; `nvm` enables a user to associate a paritcular  NodeJS and NPM version with their Unix shell, allowing for each switching between NodeJS versions across different projects.
+If you need help in getting the Monarch-required NodeJS and NPM versions installed, please read the platform-specific instructions on installing NodeJS and NPM, see [Installing NodeJS and NPM for Monarch](#installing-nodejs-and-npm-for-monarch) below.

 ### Download and Install Monarch